hgaedke/iradio_angular/README.md

 ![Screenshot of the internet radio app in Firefox browser on Windows.](/../main/docs/iradio_home_windows.png)

 ## Internet Radio: Install, build, run
-* Make sure you have npm installed.
+* Make sure you have NodeJS >= v18 and npm installed.
 * Make sure you have a webserver installed.
 E.g. use http-server (use version 13 to prevent incompatibilities with certain npm versions):
         `npm install --global http-server@13`
 * Clone the repository.
 We assume here you clone it to "c:\iradio_angular".